 THOMAS FREDBERG / SCIENCE PHOTO LIBRARY THOMAS FREDBERG / SCIENCE PHOTO LIBRARY

 Hemiplegic stroke physiotherapy.
-Physiotherapist walking with and supporting a patient who has hemiplegia, paralysis of one side of his body, due to a stroke.
+Physiotherapist assessing the strength and range of movement of the non-paralysed side of a patient who has hemiplegia, paralysis of one side of his body, due to a stroke.
 The paralysis is of his left side.
-He has been fitted with an ankle-foot orthosis (AFO) to support his left foot and ankle, and is using a stick to support himself.
-The physiotherapist is supporting his left arm.
+The right foot is on a raised platform.
+The non-paralysed side can be strengthened, but still needs to be co-ordinated with the paralysed side.
 A stroke (cerebrovascular accident, CVA) occurs when blood flow to the brain is interrupted or reduced.
-Physiotherapy is the use of a range of techniques to regain mobility and strength, usually after injury or surgery, but also to aid learning to walk after a stroke.
+Physiotherapy is the use of a range of techniques to regain mobility and strength, usually after injury or surgery, but also after a stroke.

 Model release available.
 Property release available.